-- Never My Fault: He blames Korra for the mystic vine problem, even though if he had just given her the help she wanted during the Water Tribe Civil War, the whole mess could've been avoided.
+- Never My Fault: He blames Korra for the spirit vine problem, even though if he had just given her the help she wanted during the Water Tribe Civil War, the whole mess could've been avoided.

 - Odd Name Out: Not Raiko himself but his wife, who's named "Buttercup".

 - O.O.C.
 Is Serious Business: Once Kuvira seizes power and is developing a spirit vine weapon, he is the most outspoken about making a first strike.
 This is a staunch contrast to how he's regarded past international affairs, proving that he truly comprehends the threat Kuvira poses to the world.
 Deconstructed, however, when he tries to force Asami and Varrick into making spirit vine weapons to counter Kuvira's, which both Varrick and Korra refuse to do.

 - Our Presidents Are Different: Fits a number of the sub-listings, mainly in President Target in that he folds like a wet napkin when a villain so much as sneezes at him and President Jerkass in that he shifts any blame there is to be had onto others.
 He's also probably President Minoritynote , as a non-bender.
 Also President Focus Group, as he was only put in power to appease the masses.

 - Pet the Dog: